dell/csm-docs/content/docs/getting-started/installation/helm/modules/authorizationv2.0.md

 Follow the instructions available in Authorization for [Configuring the Authorization Proxy Server](docs/concepts/authorization/v2.x/configuration/).

-## Configuring a Dell CSI Driver with Container Storage Module for Authorization
+## Configuring a Dell CSI Driver with Container Storage Modules for Authorization

 Follow the instructions available in Authorization for